javiverdu/Keensy/docs/README.md

 ![Screenshot_1](https://user-images.githubusercontent.com/77059171/218276803-220dad54-e544-4a70-a26b-66b8f1bf7fbb.png)
 ![caca](https://user-images.githubusercontent.com/77059171/218276926-45109aa2-2294-4161-be2c-61f1a33dd053.png)

-The connection between the column and the pen is formed by going through the cable.
+The connection between the column and the pin is formed by going through the cable.

 Here is where the pointy thing comes in handy.

-Check where the hole of the column is and prick the cable .
+Check where the hole of the column is and prick the cable.
 <img src="https://user-images.githubusercontent.com/77059171/197513592-ae4d662f-2725-4259-8ddc-07ca1a2fb7b5.png">
 <img src="https://user-images.githubusercontent.com/77059171/197513595-618ac596-a999-4fd4-b1f6-e334db974f62.png">